SIMUL

-SIMUL - i.e. Système Intégré de Modélisation mULti-dimensionelle - is an econometric tool for the multidimensional (multi-sectoral and multi-regional) modelling.
+SIMUL (Note: Short for Système Intégré de Modélisation mULti-dimensionelle) is an econometric tool for the multidimensional (multi-sectoral and multi-regional) modelling.
 It allows to implement easily multidimensional econometric models according to their reduced form $Y_{r,b}=X_{r,b}.a_{r,b}+\varepsilon_{r,b}$ - where X and Y are two economic variables, r and b (resp.) denote the region and the branch (resp.) and where $\varepsilon$ is the residual.

 It has been initially developed in the middle of the 90's inside the GAMA Team of the Professor Raymond Courbis at the University of Paris 10 during the project of multi-regional and multi-sectoral national models of REGILINK (R.Courbis, 1975, 1979, 1981).

 SIMUL 3.2

 Since 2003, SIMUL release 3.2 has been developed independently from the REGILINK models.
 It can always run them but not only.